awoo-co/cat-os-python/app/readme.md

-# app folder from app store
+# app folder from app store or third party